paulf-999/sql_templates/snowflake_data_types.md

 ## Snowflake data types

-To help establish consistency and naming standards, listed below are the default data types to use, prior to bespoke decision making:
+To help establish consistency and naming standards, listed below are the default data types to use in Snowflake.
+That is, prior to any subsequent bespoke decision making:

 | Data type category | Default data type to use | Reason | Description |
 | -------------------| -------------------------| ----------- | --- |